banasibb/surfs_up/README.md

 ![Dec_Temps](https://github.com/banasibb/surfs_up/blob/7ffb5581e784e225a4126853e1fe9df2e37737af/Resources/Dec_Summary_Stats.png)
 ### Findings
 ## Summary
-There is a high-level summary of the results and there are two additional queries to perform to gather more weather data for June and December
+The findings showed that in terms of temperature alone, the months of June and December are not significantly different.
+The analysis could be improved upon if the precipitation data were incorporated into the analysis, as this may offer more insight into weather fluctuations that could impact sales.
-### Include Preciptation for the Month of June
+### Additional Query 1: Include Preciptation for the Month of June
 <br />The following code was used to create a new DataFrame that includes preciptation data for the month of June: <br />
  ```
 juneprcptobs = session.query(Measurement.date, Measurement.prcp, Measurement.tobs).\